 Seller’s Responsibilities.
 Seller shall be responsible for transmission service required to deliver the Energy from the generating source to the Designated Interface or Alternate Designated Interface, as the case may be.
 It is expressly agreed that Seller is not required to utilize firm transmission service to deliver the Energy to Buyer.
 Seller shall bear the risk of utilizing non-firm transmission service to deliver the Energy to Buyer; provided, however, if Seller's scheduled delivery to Buyer is cut or otherwise curtailed as a result of Buyer's attempt to transmit the Energy outside of the Receiving Transmission Provider's system border, then Seller will be deemed to have satisfied its delivery obligations to Buyer, and Buyer shall be deemed to have failed to receive the Energy and shall be liable to Seller for damages pursuant to Article 4 of the Master Agreement.
 Except as specifically provided in Sections 3A or 4C, Seller is not responsible for Transmission service within the Receiving Transmission Provider's transmission system or for any costs associated with transmission of the Energy thereafter.
-Except as provided in Section 3C, Seller shall be responsible for any additional transmission costs incurred by Buyer directly as a result of Seller's failure to deliver the Energy to the Designated Interface or Alternate Designated Interface, as the case may be.

 Buyer’s Responsibilities.
 Subject to the conditions hereof, Buyer shall be obligated to receive the Energy at the Designated Interface or Alternate Designated Interface, as the case may be, to procure and pay for transmission service from the Designated Interface and within the transmission system of the Receiving Transmission Provider, and except as specifically provided in Sections 3A or 4C, shall be responsible for any costs associated with transmission thereafter.
-Buyer shall be responsible for any additional transmission costs incurred by Seller directly as a result of Buyer's failure to receive the Energy at the Designated Interface or Alternate Designated Interface, as the case may be.

-Buyer’s and Seller’s Joint Responsibilities.
-Notwithstanding Sections 4A and 4B above, if a transmission provider cuts or otherwise curtails the Firm Transmission purchased by either Seller or Buyer to or from the Designated Interface or Alternate Designated Interface, as the case may be, in accordance with the Transmission Provider's controlling tariff, then Buyer and Seller shall share equally the costs of transmission service from the Alternate Designated Interface procured for completion of delivery to and receipt by Buyer.
-In the event, however, that Buyer and Seller cannot complete the scheduling of delivery at an Alternate Designated Interface consistent with the terms of Section 3, then the terms of Section 3A(iii) shall apply.

 Force Majeure.
 Except as otherwise expressly set forth herein, an "Into" Product shall be subject to the "Force Majeure" provisions of the Master Agreement.
 It shall not be a Force Majeure if Buyer is unable for any reason to secure transmission to transmit the Energy to a delivery point outside of the transmission system of the Receiving Transmission Provider.
 Buyer’s and Seller’s obligations with respect to delivery and receipt of the Energy will not be affected by any events taking place in relation to any transmission path of the Energy downstream of or subsequent to the control area of the Receiving Transmission Provider.